 2. Bring your own shoes, pedals, and Garmin mounts with you.
 Many people will bring their own saddle on holiday too.
 You probably won’t notice little differences in frame geometry, but if you are spending all day in the saddle it needs to be comfortable.
 Bringing your own removes any risks.

 3. When renting carbon, check for signs of frame damage.
-If you are renting the latest Dogma from the Pinarello store on Majorca, you can expect it to be in pretty good shape.
+If you are renting the latest Dogma from the Pinarello store in Mallorca, you can expect it to be in pretty good shape.
 Most hire bikes however have been around for a couple of seasons, so don’t be surprised if the factory finish has worn off

 Scrapes and chips on the paintwork of a carbon frame usually aren’t anything to be worried about.
-Have our look at our blog Carbon is stronger than you think.
-If there are any marks or dings on a carbon frame you are worried about, push firmly on them with your thumb.
+Have our look at about carbon bikes if you’ve got questions, but as a general rule, if there are any marks or dings on a carbon frame you are worried about, push firmly on them with your thumb.
 If the carbon is firm and hard, you should be good.
 If the carbon bends or compresses under your finger, there is likely a fracture and you are best off asking for a different bike.

 4. Give the components a quick safety check.
 There are a few things to look over before taking a hire bike on holiday out for a spin.
 Like kicking the tyre of a second hand car, but much more useful.